Afsalkp7/React-Q-A/README.md

 REACT ELEMENT
 ------------
 - What is react element ? <br />
      it is an object representation of a virtual DOM node.
 Elements are the smallest building blocks of React apps.
-An element describes what you want to see on the screen <br />
+An element describes what you want to see on the screen.
+A React element is a lightweight, immutable object representation of a component's structure and properties.
+These elements are not actual DOM elements; instead, they are virtual representations of UI components.
+React elements are ultimately transformed into actual DOM elements and rendered onto the screen by the React rendering engine.<br />
 - How to create react element ? <br />
      We can create with 2 types <br />
      first<br />